 I attended the Hazelden in Center City in Minnesota on March 1 of 2011, and met a counselor who helped me address my issues honestly, but also with compassion and empathy.
 I stayed there for three months.
 After that, I lived in a sober house in St. Paul for an additional seven months.
 My wife began attending Al-Anon meetings and I eventually embraced a Twelve Step program of recovery.

-What ultimately proved to be most effective for your successful entry into continuous recovery?Although I believe many modalities exist for continuous recovery, the fellowship and spiritual foundation within the Twelve Steps has been the most effective for me.
+> What ultimately proved to be most effective for your successful entry into continuous recovery?Although I believe many modalities exist for continuous recovery, the fellowship and spiritual foundation within the Twelve Steps has been the most effective for me, personally.
 Today, I attend these meetings about twice per week, but sometimes miss a week here and there.
 When I first began this journey, I attended more frequently . . . maybe four to six times per week.
 But, life happens!
 One thing I want people to know is that I didn’t get sober just to make my life all about recovery, recovery, recovery.
 I believe recovery gives us the tools to deal with life on life’s terms and actually live it.

 > What have been the most difficult “life on life’s terms” issue you’ve dealt with?

 I still to this day occasionally encounter using dreams.
 To me, they are simple reminders that my brain has been permanently altered by my abuse of mind-altering chemicals.
 Beyond simple urges or triggers, dealing with life isn’t always easy.
-A friend I know believes in the Cherokee Harmony Ethic, which is nothing more than a form of mindfulness and actively “welcoming in” the struggles life inevitably brings.
+A friend I know believes in the Cherokee Harmony Ethic, which is a form of mindfulness and actively “welcoming in” the struggles life inevitably brings.
 Shitty circumstances are never fun when they come up, but recognizing that I can deal with them—one minute at a time if I have to—makes them all the more bearable, and also ultimately makes me a more empathetic, patient, and caring human being.